If You Can't Figure Out What's Going On With kicking, You'll Be Glad You Read This Article to Know About Your Dog Behavior!

 If your dog is still kicking you, it might be time to get some professional help.
 You can talk to a vet or a trainer about how to prevent this behavior.

-Your will probably need a good training program and lots of patience.
+You will probably need a good training program and lots of patience.
 You may need to train him for a long time to make sure that he learns to respond correctly.

 Frequently Asked Questions (FAQs)

-What are the causes of dog kicking?
+What are the causes of the dog kicking?

 There are a few things that can cause your dog to kick you.
 These things include stress, anxiety, fear, pain, boredom, and pain.
 The most important thing is to find out why your pup is doing this.
 If it is normal behavior for him, then you should do nothing.
 If it is a behavior that you want to change, then you should try to understand why he is doing it.